 After that, we create a “ for” loop.
 This will loop through each item in the “ sort_order” method.
 Then, it prints out both its key name and values, which are sorted in the order we have specified earlier

 Sort a dictionary Python in ascending order

 In this part, we still use the same example as the previous one – coffee shop.
-However, contrary to the previous one, now, we will sort the dictionary in ascending order.
+However, contrary to the previous one, now, we will order dictionary by value follow ascending order.
 Thanks to that, you can, for example, find the least popular drink in your store.
 Let’s look at this following program

 This program is quite similar to the previous one.
-However, when sorting the dictionary in ascending order, we get rid of the reverse = True parameter.
+However, when ordering dictionary by value in ascending order, we get rid of the reverse = True parameter.
 Then, the output will be

 Another way to sort a dictionary by value Python using list comprehension.
 This method will save you a lot more space, which is very helpful if you’re creating more complex sort methods.

-Using the same “ Coffee shop” example, here’s the code to sort the dictionary in ascending order with list comprehension
+Using the same “ Coffee shop” example, here’s the code to order dictionary by value in ascending order with list comprehension

 The output will be as follow